-For the 2019 award, the performance goals were based 80% on financial targets and 20% on safety targets.
-The financial targets consisted of: (i) 50% on a distributable cash flow (DCF) target (ii) 15% on operation and maintenance (O&M) and general and administrative (G&A) expense targets, and (iii) 15% on cash return on invested capital (CROIC).
-The safety targets consisted of (i) 2.5% per quarter, for an overall 10% total recordable incidents (TRI) targets, which is derived from the Federal Occupational Safety and Health Act of 1970 standards for recordable injuries and illnesses (excluding hearing shifts, repetitive motion injuries, temporary labor laws, and any recordable injury resulting from a non-preventable vehicle incident), and (ii) 2.5% per quarter, for an overall 10% preventable vehicle incidents (PVI) targets, which is defined as one in which the driver failed to exercise every reasonable precaution to prevent the accident.
+For the 2020 award, the performance goals were based 80% on financial targets and 20% on safety targets.
+After the Partnership announced reductions in O&M and G&A and expansion capital on April 1, 2020 as part of our plan to strengthen our financial position in the wake of the COVID-19 pandemic, the Compensation Committee revised the 2020 financial targets to emphasize reductions in O&M and G&A and expansion capital.
+The final financial targets consisted of: (i) 35% on a DCF target (ii) 30% on operation and maintenance (O&M) and general and administrative (G&A) expense targets, and (iii) 15% on expansion capital.

+The safety targets consisted of (i) 2.5% per quarter, for an overall 10% total recordable incidents (TRI) targets, which is derived from the Federal Occupational Safety and Health Act of 1970 standards for recordable injuries and illnesses (excluding hearing shifts, repetitive motion injuries, COVID-19, temporary labor laws and any recordable injury resulting from a non-preventable vehicle incident), (ii) 1.25% per quarter, for an overall 5% preventable vehicle incidents (PVI) targets, which is defined as one in which the driver failed to exercise every reasonable precaution to prevent the accident and (iii) 1.25% per quarter, for an overall 5% corporate driving score target, which is based on the ratio of speeding events to miles driven, where a speeding event is exceeding the speed limit by more than 5 miles per hour for more than 20 seconds as recorded in GPS devices installed in company vehicles.
 If the TRI or PVI for any quarter includes the death of any person, regardless of whether the decedent is a Partnership employee, a person seconded to the Partnership, or a third party, then the funding for TRI and PVI will be 0% for that quarter.

-For each performance goal, the Compensation Committee established a minimum level of performance (at which a 50% payout would be made and below which no payout would be made), a target level of performance (at which a 100% payout would be made), and a maximum level of performance (at or above which a 150% payout would be made).
-The level of payout may range from 0% to 150%, subject to straight-line interpolation based on the actual performance achieved.
+For each performance goal, the Compensation Committee established a minimum level of performance (at which a 50% payout would be made and below which no payout would be made), a target level of performance (at which a 100% payout would be made), and a maximum level of performance (at or above which a 150% payout would be made), except that the maximum level of performance for DCF was 100%.
+The level of payout may range from 0% to 150% (except for DCF which may range from 0% to 100%), subject to straight-line interpolation based on the actual performance achieved.